- Connecting: how and when

 - Tapping to share photos, websites and more

-- Projecting your phone screen to a PC
+- Projecting your phone screen to a TV or PC

 You can pair your phone with a variety of devices that use Bluetooth, such as the hands-free system in your car, headsets, speakers, laptops, smartphones, tablets, heart rate monitors, fitness sensors and more.

 You can do lots of different things, such as: